Willr-hawkins/coiling-clay1/README.md

 ### Header and footer

-The websites header and footer is consistent throught the whole website, the header consists of a logo which links back to the homepage, menu dropdown for naviagtion and searching funcitonality, a my account dropdown with all account funcitonality and a cart icon that will take the user to preview their cart.
+The websites header and footer is consistent through out the whole website.
+The header consists of a logo which links back to the homepage, menu dropdown for naviagtion and searching funcitionality, a my account dropdown with all account funcitionality and a cart icon that will take the user to preview their cart.

 ![Header](https://github.com/user-attachments/assets/186cbe05-a5ba-4b7e-8672-522fbd2ad0c5)

 ![Navigation dropdown](https://github.com/user-attachments/assets/fd125768-ee58-45bb-ba5d-afadac9a193b)

-The footer is simple but contains some key aspects of the website, it is made up of a link to the stores facebook page for advertising and a form for users to sign up to the stores newsletter created and using mailchimp.
+The footer is simple but contains some key aspects of the website.
+It is made up of a link to the stores Facebook page for advertising, and a form for users to sign up to the stores newsletter created and using mailchimp.

 ![footer](https://github.com/user-attachments/assets/256cc4ac-2e36-4bd8-a8f6-c00d88f7c715)

 #### Account Functionality
 All account funcitonality for signing up and logging in is done using allauth!

-For new site users the account dropdown will contain two links one for logging in and one for signing up.
+For new site users the account dropdown will contain two links: one for logging in and one for signing up.
 These links will take the user to the relevant forms.

 ![New user account drop down](https://github.com/user-attachments/assets/3de07023-7a01-4826-a984-4348b6e371f6)

 ### Log in page
 ![Log in form](https://github.com/user-attachments/assets/1063292e-f5ea-439d-b297-a146202c5e31)

-Once a user has logged in to their account the account dropdown will have changed, they will have access to the My profile link, wishlist link and sign out link.
+Once a user has logged in to their account, the account dropdown would have changed.
+They will have access to the My Profile link, wishlist link and sign out link.
 Using the My profile link will take the user to a page that contains a form for them to fill in their defualt shipping information to their account, aswell as a section for their order history.
 Using the wishlist link will take the user to a page that will hold a list of the users created wishlist aswell as a button to add new wishlists.
 When clicking the add wishlist link a popup form will be displayed.

 ![Logged in user account dropdown](https://github.com/user-attachments/assets/e3e5fc7a-f19a-4291-9612-3519cfc88815)